Thanks for checking out my blog! I’m a young retired guy exploring North America in a small RV. This blog is a journal of my travel adventures.

-In addition to traveling, the other things I do to live an interesting life include: writing this outstanding travel blog, being almost an award-winning photographer, and having MacGyver type qualities to fix almost anything.
+In addition to traveling, the other things I do to live an interesting life include: writing this outstanding travel blog, striving to be a YouTube video sensation, and behaving like a person who is half my age.

 Some other talents are being able to play a musical instrument (mandolin) and being a trained ballroom dancer.

 Being interesting also entails wearing cool attire like cowboy hats and sunglasses.
 Having a nickname like J. Dawg is also part of the package.

 I started this blog to create a journal of my travels – where I went, what I saw, and what I experienced.
 I write about my travels and use pictures and videos to help tell my stories.
 As I mentioned above, my niche is traveling to and writing about historical places.

 I also use this blog to give something back – to share my journeys and what I’ve seen and experienced with family, friends, and guests.
 I also write articles on things I use and lessons I’ve learned while traveling.
 Perhaps something here might give you an idea, provide some useful information, or inspire you in some way.

 You can contact me by clicking on this contact form link – Contact J. Dawg.
 Just fill out the form and click send.
 I’ll get an email with your comment or question and will get back to you with a response.